 For most people, weight loss is not as simple as “calories in, calories out.”
 Sometimes inflammation and other metabolic factors can be a driving factor behind the inability to lose weight.

 Many people are surprised to find unwanted pounds drop away when they follow an anti-inflammatory diet.
-These nutrient-dense diets void of inflammatory triggers are used to manage pain, digestive problems, autoimmune diseases such as rheumatoid arthritis and Hashimoto’s hypothyroidism, high blood pressure, depression anxiety, and other health issues.
+These nutrient-dense diets, void of inflammatory triggers, are used to manage pain, digestive problems, autoimmune diseases such as rheumatoid arthritis, Hashimoto’s hypothyroidism, high blood pressure, depression, anxiety, and other health issues.